• Sign In

 What goes into the preparation and execution of a SOC 2 audit?
 These are the steps you can expect to take and more details about what to do during each part of the process:

-2. Determine Your Scope
+2. Evaluate Your Scope

 3. Communicate Processes Internally